 For an Oracle source database, you can run Extract in either classic capture or integrated capture mode.
 The method that you use determines how you configure the Oracle GoldenGate processes and depends on such factors as:

 the database configuration

 The following explains these modes and the database versions that each mode supports.

 In classic capture mode, the Oracle GoldenGate Extract process captures data changes from the Oracle redo or archive log files on the source system or from shipped archive logs on a standby system.
 Figure 5-2 illustrates the configuration of Extract in classic capture mode.

 Classic capture supports most Oracle data types fully, with restricted support for the complex data types.
 Classic capture is the original Oracle GoldenGate capture method.
 You can use classic capture for any source Oracle RDBMS that is supported by Oracle GoldenGate, with the exception of the multitenant container database.

 You can use classic capture to support the following:

-For more information, see "Summary of Supported Oracle Data Types and Objects Per Capture Mode".
+For more information, see Section 1.5, "Summary of Supported Oracle Data Types and Objects Per Capture Mode".